 In a quaint tourist village, Dorn makes miniature scale models displayed in the local shops.
-Yet life is far from idyllic; he suffers under the thumb of a rich, philandering younger brother and an unloving, pudding-obsessed father.
-Nor can he find the courage to admit his love to Ravenna, the tall and ungainly school teacher who was once the village’s only Olympics hope.
+Yet life is far from idyllic; he suffers under the thumb of a rich, philandering younger brother and an unloving father, and cannot find the courage to admit his love to Ravenna, the ungainly schoolteacher.

-Life takes a strange turn when the government-sponsored “Wild Home Project” begins in the village.
-Dorn’s neighbour now lives with a wolf.
-Others are in company with rats, minks, otters, and bears.
+Life takes a strange turn when the government-sponsored “Wild Home Project” is introduced and wolves, rats, minks, otters, and bears move into villagers’ homes.
 Soon, Dorn receives a mysterious commission, finds a body in a park, and has several run-ins with a former classmate-turned police officer.
 When fire breaks out, Dorn takes on the unlikely role of hero in the hope of changing the course of his life.

-A realist novel with the air of a fairy tale, this surprising, funny and thought-provoking story from beloved author Cary Fagan explores the nature of relationships faunal and human, reminds us of the challenges of finding one’s place in society… and that living with a wolf is not a very good idea.
+A realist novel with the air of a fairy tale, The Animals is a surprising, funny, and thought-provoking story that explores the nature of relationships faunal and human, and reminds us of the challenges of finding one’s place in society . . . and that living with a wolf is not a very good idea.

 Praise for The Animals: